 Printing & Paper

 The type of paper and its finish are also an important part of your direct mailer and shouldn’t be overlooked.
+For guidance on achieving the best tactile finish, we recommend choosing the right paper stock and finishes for your campaign.
 Firstly, the quality of the paper and materials you use can say a lot about your company and brand and secondly, some materials are best suited for certain formats of direct mail, so it’s important to understand what's what.

 Paper finishes include matte, glossy, satin or UV coating, all of which will give a different feel and look to your direct mailer.
 It is also worth noting that the different paper finishes can impact the finish and colours of any imagery or graphics.
 Your mailing house should be able to advise on this and even give you examples or samples.